 Respiratory tuberculosis can cause persistent, productive cough and may be accompanied by blood-streaked sputum.

-Treatment for tuberculosis is with combination drug therapy over a minimum of 6 months.
-Information, supervision and support to the patient by a health worker or trained volunteer assists treatment adherence.
+Treatment for tuberculosis is with a combination of antibiotics over a minimum of 6 months.